angusstong/azure-networking/doc/basics.md

 #### [prev](./concepts.md) | [home](./welcome.md)  | [next](./connectivity.md)

+## Network Planning Questions
+When planning to implement virtual networks, you need to consider the following:

+- Ensure non-overlapping address spaces.
+Make sure your VNet address space (CIDR block) does not overlap with your organization's other network ranges.
+- Is any security isolation required?
+- Do you need to mitigate any IP addressing limitations?
+- Will there be connections between Azure VNets and on-premises networks?
+- Is there any isolation required for administrative purposes?
+- Are you using any Azure services that create their own VNets?

 ## Best practices

 As you build your network in Azure, it is important to keep in mind the following universal design principles: